jsadsad/HaulAway/README.md

 5. Reviews

 Once 2 Users (1 Job Poster and 1 Job Taker) have interacted and closed a job, they now have the ability to review each other.
-Reviews are then able to be updated or deleted.
+Reviews are able to be updated or deleted.

 ```
   reviewJobButtons() {